 - The Aggregation Functions constitute the second class.
 These are many-to-one functions, i.e. they use the values from many records as input and collapse these into one single value that summarizes all records.
 Examples: Sum(), Count(), Avg(), Min(), Only(), Concat(), etc.

 Aggregation functions are special: You must use one to collapse several records into one number – which means that you need them in pretty much any formula in QlikView: In Chart expressions, in Text boxes, in Labels, etc. If you don’t write an aggregation function in your expression, QlikView will assign one for you: It will use the Only() function.

 Scalar functions can be used both inside and outside the aggregation function:

 Money( Sum( If( Group='A', Amount ) ) )

 There is one restriction: You can normally not use an aggregation function inside another aggregation function.
 Hence, you usually need every field reference to be wrapped in exactly one aggregation function.

 - The next function class has only one member: The Aggr Function.
 It is – in spite of its name – not an aggregation function.
 It is a many-to-many function, rather like a tensor or a matrix in mathematics.
-It converts an ntuple (table) with N records to an ntuple with M records.
+It converts a table with N records to a table with M records.
 In other words: It returns an array of values.
-Regard it as a virtual straight table with one expression and one or several dimensions.
+Regard it as a virtual straight table with one measure and one or several dimensions.

 Most places in QlikView demand that you write your expression so that it returns one single value.
 This means that you must wrap the Aggr function in an aggregation function to get a meaningful result.
 The only exception is if you use the Aggr function to define a calculated dimension or field.
 This means that you have two aggregation steps; one nested in the other: